 Annals of Botany Publication on Secondary Pollen Receptive Surfaces (August 2012):

 Transferential stigmatic tool kit function to a foliar organ of an angiosperm flower ... can petals act as male-receptive female organs?
 Oxford Journals publishes a paper by a team of entomologists and plant biologists having a bearing on the evo-devo of the carpel and evolution of a pollination mutualism with the foliar organ of a monocot flower.

 Johnson, S. D., A. Jürgens, and M. Kuhlmann.
 2012.
 Pollination function transferred: modified tepals of Albuca (Hyacinthaceae) serve as secondary stigmas.
 Annals of Botany 110(3): 565-572.

 Annual Review of Earth and Planetary Sciences Publishes Research on the Origin of Flowering Plants (May 2012):

 Doyle, J. A. 2012.
 Molecular and fossil evidence on the origin of angiosperms.
 Annual Review of Earth and Planetary Sciences 40: 301–326.

 The most recent review to date on the origin of flowering plants is published by Annual Reviews.
 The review is the latest installment of Professor Doyle's more than 35 years of research on the origin of angiosperms.

-Annual Review of Ecology, Evolution, and Systematics Publication Alert (December 2011):
+Annual Review of Ecology, Evolution, and Systematics Revisits Ehrlich and Raven (December 2011):